For families who have a child with a disability, navigating the public education system is very hard.

 Glossary of Terms and Acronyms

 Who We Are

 The Origins of alfrEDU

-alfrEDU was originally a project by the National Alliance on Mental Illness (NAMI) Chapter in San Diego, CA. After realizing how many families struggle through this process, and understanding the value in a project like this, they contracted Big Tomato Tech in Sacramento to oversee the technical development of the app. alfrEDU is currently being successfully used in San Diego County, and the technology is now available to any other municipality or school district that would like to help families with disabilities.
+alfrEDU was originally a project by the National Alliance on Mental Illness (NAMI) Chapter in San Diego, CA. alfrEDU is currently being successfully used in San Diego County, and other parts of California, as the technology is now available to any other municipality or school district that would like to help families with disabilities.
 By making it easier to navigate the legal and logistical aspects we can help ensure that everyone gets an equal chance to be educated.